krip77/zmk-config_HS46/config/boards/shields/hillside46/DISPLAY_TIMELINE.md

    - Or a ZMK update broke it shortly after building
    - Or the display worked initially but stopped after a ZMK update

 3. **"Hillside View" project**: You mentioned looking at a "hillside view" project.
-This might be:
+This is:
-   - A different keyboard variant
-   - A different firmware configuration
-   - A reference design or example
+   - A separate GitHub repository you have
+   - A project primarily using nice!view displays (different from I2C SSD1306)
+   - **Key Information**: Someone in that project successfully got an I2C display working
+   - **Important**: You used that I2C display configuration, and it worked until a ZMK update broke it
+   - This suggests the working configuration might have been different from what's currently in this repo

 ## Questions to Clarify